linkdevelopment/Localization_Android/README.md

 ## Usage
 ### How to initialize

-1. Add the supports rtl flag to the manifest of the consuming app if you need to to support rtl languages.
+1. Add the supports rtl flag to the manifest of the consuming app if you need to support rtl languages.
 ```xml
   android:supportsRtl="true"
 ```